BIDMCDigitalPsychiatry/LAMP-platform/docs/lamp_data_cortex.md

----
-title: How mindLAMP, the Data Center, and Cortex Work Together
+# How mindLAMP, the Data Center, and Cortex Work Together
-slug: lamp_data_cortex
----

-# LAMP Platform
+## LAMP Platform

 ![](assets/LAMP_Overview.png)